-Tarte's One-Day Flash Sale Will Score You 7 Products for the Price of Two
+Tarte's One-Day Flash Sale Will Score You 6 Products for the Price of Two

 Buy It!
 Tarte Tartiest Lip Paint (orig, $20) tartecosmetics.com

-Longwear Foundation
+Hydrating Foundation

 Buy It!
 Tarte Amazonian Clay Foundation (orig. $39) tartecosmetics.com